iTwin/itwin-cli/docs/itwin101.md

 iTwins contain a dedicated storage repository where design files and project documents can be centrally managed.
 This storage acts as a staging area for incoming files before they are synchronized into an iModel.

-The iTwin Platform CLI supports using this shared storage to:
+The iTwin CLI supports using this shared storage to:

 - 📤 Upload and organize design files
 - 🔄 Sync them into the iModel